The Top Five November Snowstorms In Chicago History

-CHICAGO (CBS) — If the forecast holds up, this latest snow/blizzard could become one of the heaviest November storms in Chicago history.
+CHICAGO (CBS) — This latest snow/blizzard has become one of the heaviest November storms in Chicago history.

+As of 6 a.m., 7.4 inches was recorded at O’Hare, making this storm the fifth biggest in November.
+Snow was still falling, so that total could rise.

 This biggest ever fell on this date, 123 years ago!